What Is Visual Thinking?

 Whether you want to better drive conversations with employees or scale understanding across your organization, visual thinking is a superpower to have in your professional arsenal.

-Kicking off in August, XPLANE will offer Visual Thinking Boot Camps across the West Coast—immersive one and two-day learning experiences with expert visual facilitators, peppered with real-life advice, examples, and demos.
+Every year (when we’re not in a pandemic), XPLANE offers Visual Thinking Bootcamps across the West Coast—immersive one and two-day learning experiences with expert visual facilitators, peppered with real-life advice, examples, and demos.

-Until then, read on to learn about visual thinking and how it can transform your organization.
+Below, you’ll learn how visual thinking can transform your organization.

 If you’re like me, there’s probably a hole in your education.